 In this field, it is estimated that you could earn an average of $30,395 per year.

 - Medical Secretary

 - Receptionist and Information Clerk

 - Medical Records Clerk

-A health unit coordinator/medical administrative assistant:
+A health unit coordinator:

 - Is also known as a unit clerk, ward clerk, patient admitting, unit secretary, medical office secretary or medical office assistant.

 - Works in a variety of health care settings such as hospitals, clinics, public health care agencies and health maintenance organizations (HMOs), nursing homes, home health agencies and government agencies.